 - Language seen as derogatory, demeaning, inflammatory;

 - Bullying, including cyberbullying;

 - Gender based violence

 - sexual assaults and harassment

-- sexting
+- sexting.

-We are working hard as a school to be proactive and to challenge this type of abuse.
+We are working hard as an academy to be proactive and to challenge this type of abuse.
 We aim to use approaches in the curriculum to address and tackle peer on peer abuse.

-Please refer to Mount Hawke Academy's Anti Bullying, Equality and Diversity, e-safety policies/online policies.
+Please refer to Mount Hawke Academy's Anti Bullying, Equality and Diversity, e-safety/online safety policies